jdsandifer/Portfolio/README.md

 - [Programming Language Reference List](http://codepen.io/jdsandifer/full/RGdNNN/): Uses React and JavaScript (ES6) to filter the list as you type in the search box.
 - Presentation File Server (at work): Uses a lot of JavaScript to control interactions between PHP on the server and the pages themselves.
-LAMP stack.
+LAMP stack with MySQL database.

 ## Other Languages